 Collections & Permitting Resources

 The AOS Committee on Bird Collections provides information on resources and support for collection management, data access, and specimen-based research.
 The committee also advocates broadly for the value of collections in research and conservation.
 Committee members are active in the collections community, engage with other societies and organizations on issues affecting collections, and work closely with the Ornithological Council on permitting regulations.
+View more information on the history of bird collections.

 For more information on Collections Committee activities, contact email@example.com.